Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 alicepaul.org

-Named after NJ-born suffragist Alice Paul, there are many opportunities to learn about how she dedicated her life to gender equality initiatives through K-8 programs, teen education, a Girls Leadership Council and community endeavors.
+Named after NJ-born suffragist Alice Paul, the institute offers opportunities to learn about how she dedicated her life to gender equality initiatives through K-8 programs, teen education and a Girls Leadership Council.

 ALLEY POND ENVIRONMENTAL CENTER